 The novel, takes us through wars and conflicts in an imaginary place: Macondo, a fictional village recurring in García Márquez’s work.

-Macondo, really imaginary?
+Is Macondo, really imaginary?
 The place obviously has great similarities with a village that Gabriel García Márquez knows well: Aracataca(1).
-This is the birthplace of the man who was considered the “patriarch of Colombian letters”.
+This is the birthplace of the man who was considered the “patriarch of Colombian letters.”

 He was born in 1927, the year of the massacre of banana plantation workers in the Aracataca region, in revolt against the bosses.
 “Gabo” or “Gabito”, as he was known, was the eldest of eleven children, the son of a telegrapher and a young girl from the local bourgeoisie.
 But he was mostly raised by his maternal grandparents.

-Colourful, anticlerical, his grandfather, known as the “Colonel”, is a veteran of the Thousand Day War, a Liberal who fought in vain, at the turn of the 20th century, against the Colombian Conservative government.
+Colorful, anticlerical, his grandfather, known as the “Colonel”, was a veteran of the Thousand Day War, a Liberal who fought in vain, at the turn of the 20th century, against the Colombian Conservative government.
 Superstitious, his grandmother, imagining her house full of ghosts, omens and premonitions, had the gift of “treating extraordinary things as if they were completely natural,” he said.
-A fertile family breeding ground to create a world of your own.

 He finally published his first novel, Leaf Storm, in 1955.